JolleJolles/pirecorder/README.md

 # AnimRec
-A python module for automated image and video recording on the RaspberryPi (rpi).
+A python module for automated image and video recording on the RaspberryPi.

 ![logo](https://github.com/jolleslab/AnimRec/blob/master/images/AnimRec-logo.jpg)